Chart Color Schemes

 Lutwyche has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects likely to impact the area.
-Key projects include Greville, Lamington Markets, Lutwyche Market Central - Internal Reconfiguration & Tenancy Expansion, and TARA.
-The following details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 14 projects that could affect this region.
+Notable ones include Greville, Lamington Markets, Lutwyche Market Central - Internal Reconfiguration & Tenancy Expansion, and TARA.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.